Undeadtaker/Django-Ecommerce/README.md

 > This is an ongoing project.
 Something that I will constantly seek to improve.
 The default layout of the App
 > was created following a tutorial series from Very Academy https://www.youtube.com/@veryacademy .
 > However, now I will seek to improve the design and integrate new features one of which includes PayPal
 > integration which is not working from the tutorial series.
+I will just leave the download link for the
+> Redis server for future reference https://github.com/tporadowski/redis/releases .

+Command to run celery on windows.
+`celery -A ecommerce.celery worker --pool=solo -l info`